September 2025 Funding Opportunities: Grants for Visual Artists, Nonprofits, Filmmakers, and More!

 1. The David Nyhan Emerging Talent Journalism Prize - For Early Career & Student Journalists

-This Award honors early career and student journalists who show great early success, potential, and drive to do the kind of journalism the prize honors.
+This Award honors early-career and student journalists who show great early success, potential, and drive to do the kind of journalism the prize honors.
 U.S.-based journalists working in any medium (including print, digital, audio, video, or a combination) and for any type of organization, including freelancers and self-employed journalists, are eligible.
 This work should be substantive, human-centered, talented, and fearless.
 One winner receives $1,000.

 Deadline: September 1, 2025